vitorjaguat/react-notes/README.md

 As our project contains credentials, it is better to make the GitHub repo private, then link it to Vercel.
 About environmental variables, see below.

+#### Configuring MongoDB Network Access

+You will have to `allow access from anywhere` in MongoDB Network Access settings.
+This is important so that Vercel can access MongoDB to get new data and pre-render pages, store new data from forms, etc.

 #### Updating dependencies

 Sometimes our project was written with dependencies that are not uptodate to current Vercel standards, so maybe we should update them in our project before deployment, by running `npm install next@12 react@18 react-dom@18 --force`.